-Many a times we get questions about website redirects as there are some folks who are unaware about the purpose of a redirect.
-Others don’t understand the technical terms used in blog posts and on other websites that gives information on the redirects.
-There are some who understand the concept of a redirect, however they remain confused about when to use the various kinds of redirects, viz.
+Many times we get questions about website redirects as there are some folks who are unaware of the purpose of a redirect.
+Others don’t understand the technical terms used in blog posts and on other websites that give information on the redirects.
+There are some who understand the concept of a redirect, however, they remain confused about when to use the various kinds of redirects, viz.
 301, 302 and others.

 Let’s take some time to see the reasons your website might need to use a redirect followed by which, we will see the various types of redirects.

 The meaning is implied in the term itself, which says that one gets redirected to another URL or page while trying to access a specific website or page.
 The redirect could lead to the same domain or to a different domain.

 It is similar to call forwarding.
 The readers are forwarded to a particular location when you want the visitors to see that content on a different location.

 The website redirects are necessary and useful for a number of reasons:

 A well-managed website is one that constantly evolves.
 There are pages to be added, implementation of blog posts and the content is relocated or removed.